Dear valued guests, friends, and partners,

 Staff Safety and Training

-- All employees and trekking crews required receiving training to ensure health and safety measures are upheld and to protect the health of our guests.
+- All employees and trekking crews underwent training to ensure health and safety measures are upheld and to protect the health of our guests.

 - Encourage employees’ use of private rather than public transport, for example encouraging workers to walk to work, use of bicycles if possible.